 One credit is awarded for each class hour (50 minutes) scheduled per week for the thirteen weeks of a semester.
-Most courses are three credit hour courses which meet for 150 minutes per week, often in two 75-minute sessions two hours on out-of-class work for every hour spent in class.
+Most courses are three credit hour courses which meet for 150 minutes per week, usually in two 75-minute sessions

-To receive credit for a course, the student must attend 75% of the class sessions, fulfill all the requirements of the course (papers, class assignments, examinations, etc.) to the professor's satisfaction and receive an acceptable passing grade in the course.
-Students should plan to spend
+To receive credit for a course, the student must attend 75% of the class sessions, fulfill the requirements of the course (papers, class assignments, examinations, etc.) to the professor's satisfaction and receive an acceptable passing grade in the course.
+Students should plan to spend two hours on out-of-class work for every hour spent in class.